JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 usethis::use_package("V8")
 ```

-The package should also include the external library `ms.js` browserified from the npm package which should be placed it in the `inst` directory.
+The package should also include the external library `ms.js` browserified from the NPM package which should be placed it in the `inst` directory.
 Create it and place the `ms.js` file within the latter.

 ```r
 dir.create("inst")